rokath/trice/docs/TriceUserGuide.md

   Call TxStart();TxContinue(); cyclically in sufficient long intervals like 1 ms
 ```

-- After compiling and flashing run `trice -port COMn -baud m` with n and m set to correct values
+- After compiling and flashing run `trice l -port COMn -baud m` with n and m set to correct values
 - Now start your device and you should see the hello world message coming from your target.
 In fact the hello-world string never went to the embedded device, only the ID comes from  there and the string is found in the [til.json](https://github.com/rokath/trice/blob/master/til.json) file of your project.
 - If you use a legacy project containing `printf()` statements you can simply transform them to **TRICE** statements.
 TRICE32 will do in most cases but for better performance take **TRICE8** or **TRICE16** where possible.
 - `printf(...)` statements containing string format specifier are quickly portable by using `TRICE_P(...)` but without the trice space and speed advantage.
 The TRICE_P() is intended only for the few dynamic strings in a ported  project.
 Enable `TRICE_PRINTF_ADAPTER` increases the needed code size by a few KB.